josbeir/cakephp-docs-md/docs/3/en/controllers/middleware.md

 - `params` contains the results of route matching once routing rules have been processed.
 - `session` contains an instance of CakePHP's `Session` object.
-See [accessing-session-object](#accessing-session-object) for more information on how to use the session object.
+See [Accessing Session Object](#accessing-session-object) for more information on how to use the session object.

 ### Interacting with Responses

-The methods available to create a server response are the same as those available when interacting with [httpclient-response-objects](#httpclient-response-objects).
+The methods available to create a server response are the same as those available when interacting with [Httpclient Response Objects](#httpclient-response-objects).
 While the interface is the same the usage scenarios are different.

 When modifying the response, it is important to remember that responses are